Gaotrees/caffe-doc/OpenCV-3.1-Installation-Guide-on-Ubuntu-16.04.md

 sudo apt-get install --assume-yes libvorbis-dev libxvidcore-dev v4l-utils
 ```

+In order to install the NVIDIA Cuda Toolkit with CUDNN library, see https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide#the-gpu-support-prerequisites

 Download the latest source archive for OpenCV 3.1 from http://opencv.org/downloads.html and unpack it.

 Enter the unpacked directory.
 Execute: